Farhad-Davaripour/Recommender_System_Distilled_Notes/distilled_notes.md

 As presented in the code snippet above, the Scikit-learn stores the TF-IDF scores in `sparse` format which doesn't include zeros for storage efficiency.
 In order to visualize the score, the score matrix much first be converted into a dense format which also includes zeros as printed above in a form of a pandas dataset.
 It is also worth noting that in the above example there are 3 unique genres (i.e., tokens) across all the movies (i.e., documents), hence each TF-IDF vector which represents a movie has 3 elements.

 3\.
 The similarity matrix obtained using linear kernel in combination with TF-IDF serves as a measurement to quantify the similarity between different documents.
 The matrix is symmetric and all the diagonal elements are equal to 1 as each document is perfectly similar to itself.
 The similarity between vectors is often obtained using Cosine Similarity ($ \cos(\theta) = \frac{\vec{A} \cdot \vec{B}}{||\vec{A}|| \times ||\vec{B}||}
-\ $) which is the dot product of the vectors divided by their Euclidean norms of magnitudes.
+\ $) which is the dot product of the vectors divided by their Euclidean norms (i.e., magnitudes).
 In the example above, since the TF-IDF scores are normalized to 1, the similarity matrix has only binary elements as presented below:

 ``` python
 array([[1., 0., 1., 0., 0.],